-2) Slide the nose block shaft through the oral nasal insert and oral nasal mask then through the helmet and Nose Block Guide (on the Port Retainer).
+2) Slide the shaft through oral nasal mask in the helmet or mask shell.

 Install the nose block device through the interior of the oral nasal mask.

 3) Place both O-rings on the shaft, followed by the packing nut and the knob.